This course is designed for foster care professionals, foster parents, and kinship care providers.

 1- Hour Online Audio Course (Certificate of completion will be immediately awarded upon successful completion of the course including passing a 10-question quiz with a grade of 80%)

 What are some coping strategies for dealing with a child’s birth parent when they are struggling with addiction?
-In this course, Dawn Davenport, Executive Director of Creating a Family, the national adoption & foster care education and support nonprofit, interviews Kate Cleary, Executive Director of Consortium for Kids.
+In this course, Dawn Davenport, Executive Director of Creating a Family, the national adoption & foster care education and support nonprofit, talks with Kate Cleary, Executive Director of Consortium for Kids.
 She is a social worker, an adult adoptee whose mother was addicted, and she has helped negotiate over 40,000 post-adoption openness agreements for kids transitioning out of foster care.

 This course includes:

-- The nature of addiction.
+- What is the nature of addiction?

 Please contact the Education Director for technical assistance or disability accommodations.